Ympakaloky/rsschool-cv/cv.md

   ***

 ### Languages
-  * English - A2 (Pre-Intermediate), continue to study
+  * English - A2 (Pre-Intermediate), continue to study.
-  * Russian - Native
+  * Russian - Native.